qt-coyotes/cost-curve/README.md

 # cost-curve
-Try to use cost curve since we could not make sure what is the misclassification cost.
+- Try to use cost curve since we could not make sure what is the misclassification cost.
 The mange and non-mange ratio in the dataset does not necessarily represent the mange and non-mange ratio in the real world.
+- cost_curve could also be used select optimal classifier.